7emantik/test-project/README.md

 ## Model Building
 I had train, validation and test samples, so I didn't need split the data into train and tests sets.

-I tried four different classifiers and evaluated them using F-score, PR-curve and ROC-curve.
+I tried four different classifiers and evaluated them using F-score, PR-curve and ROC-curve on the validation set.

 * **Logistic Regression**
 * **Decision Tree Classifier**